“Designer chic” might be too hoity-toity of a description but when I show you the before and after, you are gonna be impressed.

 Someone thought I was pregnant.

-My 12-year-old said to me later, “if you had tried it on in front of me, I woulda told ya you looked pregnant in it.”
+My 12-year-old said to me later, “if you had tried it on in front of me, I would have told ya you looked pregnant in it.”

 So we were at a garage sale in our neighborhood in June and found this nightstand: